We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.

 Once the line passed through North Lynn, it curved slightly to the right, traversing marshland towards North Wootton Station.

-North Wootton had a small goods yard and its own signal box.
-The station was set up with two platforms, and the station master’s house was positioned at a right angle to the platforms, similar to Dersingham station.
+North Wootton had a small goods yard and its signal box.
+The station was set up with two platforms, and the station master’s house was positioned at a right angle to the platforms, similar to Dersingham and Snettisham stations.

-Once leaving the Royal Wolferton station, the train line curved slightly right through heathland, passing the old Wolferton Cliffs and headed towards Dersingham Station.
+Once leaving the Royal Wolferton station, the line went onto a single-line system the line curved slightly right through heathland, passing the old Wolferton Cliffs and heading towards Dersingham Station.
 The line now started to curve slightly to the left before going straight into Dersingham Station.
 Before arriving at Dersingham, passengers would have seen a small goods yard a signal box and a two-platformed station.
 Once departed Dersingham, the train crossed the station road level crossing with the Alexandra Hotel and the railway workers' houses seen to the right.

 Once at Snettisham Station, the train left for its next stop, Heacham.
 Passengers at Snettisham would have seen a goods yard and a large granary as they left Snettisham Station.

 Leaving Snettisham Station, the trains carried on a gentle curve shortly before going on a straight trajectory, crossing the Beach road level crossing and following the beach road for a short time before bearing right, leaving the road behind and heading off through a cutting towards Heacham.
-Just before the crossing here at Snettisham Beach Road, the line went into a single-track configuration to Hunstanton, with a passing point at Heacham.
 Here, between Snettisham and Heacham, passengers would have had their first sight of the Norfolk coastline a long way off in the distance.

-The line now straightened up and headed off towards Heacham station, passing level land a platelayers hut and through fields, with Ken Hill visible near the distance.
+The line now straightened up and headed off towards Heacham station, passing level land and one of two platelayer huts and through fields, with Ken Hill visible near the distance.

 Before arriving at Heacham, the line crossed the South Beach road level crossing.
 It then approached another level crossing at Heacham North Beach before shortly arriving at Heacham station, here at Heacham there was a passing loop to allow the trains from the single line to pass.